Scott Laidlaw

-Robert Scott Laidlaw (born February 17, 1953) is an American former professional football running back in the National Football League (NFL) for the Dallas Cowboys and New York Giants.
+Robert Scott Laidlaw (February 17, 1953 – January 29, 2026) was an American professional football player who was a running back in the National Football League (NFL) for the Dallas Cowboys and New York Giants.
 He played college football for the Stanford Cardinal and was selected by the Cowboys in the 14th round of the 1975 NFL draft.

 Early life

 Laidlaw attended Hawthorne High School.
 He accepted a football scholarship from Stanford University.
 As a sophomore backup, he averaged 5.6 yards per carry, rushing 48 times for 268 yards.

 As a junior, he was named the starter at fullback, leading the team in rushing with 639 yards and four touchdowns, while making 19 catches for 155 yards and one receiving touchdown.
 The next year he led the team again in rushing with 636 yards and four touchdowns, also posting 14 catches for 135 yards and one receiving touchdown.

 He finished fourth in the school career rushing list, with 1,543 rushing yards (4.4-yard average), while playing on pass-oriented offenses.
 He also had 40 receptions for 351 yards.